 Unfortunately, little research has been done on the effects of MDMA use during pregnancy.
 The limited research that does exist suggests that prenatal use may lead to learning, memory, and motor problems in the infant.

 When a woman does drugs during her pregnancy, it can be dangerous for the unborn child.
 The effects of heroin use are particularly so as they can result in neonatal abstinence syndrome.
 Neonatal abstinence syndrome or NAS is specifically associated with opioid (prescription or otherwise) use.
 NAS occurs when heroin passes through the placenta to the fetus during pregnancy, which causes the baby to become dependent on opioids.
 Symptoms of NAS include excessive crying, irritability, seizures, high-pitched cry, gastrointestinal problems, and others.
 Weaning babies who are born addicted to opioids takes time and requires hospitalization, typically for up to a month.
-Morphine and Opioid Maintenance Therapy are two drugs commonly used to help alleviate withdrawal symptoms in newborns born with NAS.
+Morphine and methadone are two drugs commonly used to help alleviate withdrawal symptoms in newborns born with NAS.